2022 Kazakh constitutional referendum: Announcement

-Article 10 of the Constitutional Law "On Republican Referenda" states that the right in calling a Republican Referendum is reserved only to the president of Kazakhstan, although Parliament, government officials, or at least 200,000 citizens representing all regions of the republic can request the president hold such a referendum.
-In Article 17, the president is entitled to either call a referendum as requested, makes changes and additions to the Constitution without conducting a referendum, or fully reject the proposed amendments, which may be overridden in a fourth-fifths majority vote by both houses of the Parliament.
+Article 10 of the Constitutional Law "On Republican Referendum" states that the right in calling a Republican Referendum is reserved only to the president of Kazakhstan, although Parliament, government officials, or at least 200,000 citizens representing all regions of the republic can request the president hold such a referendum.
+In Article 17, the president is entitled to either call a referendum as requested, makes changes and additions to the constitution without conducting a referendum, or fully reject the proposed amendments, which may be overridden in a fourth-fifths majority vote by both houses of the Parliament.

-On the eve of the People's Unity Day during the 31st Session of the Assembly of People of Kazakhstan held on 29 April 2022, President Tokayev proposed to hold a nationwide referendum on drafted amendments to the Constitution for the first time since 1995.
+On the eve of the People's Unity Day during the 31st Session of the Assembly of People of Kazakhstan held on 29 April 2022, President Tokayev proposed to hold a republican referendum on drafted amendments to the second constitution of Kazakhstan for the first time since 1995.
 According to Tokayev, the reasoning in holding a direct suffrage was due to "large-scale and significant changes" that would determine Kazakhstan's future upon the ratification of the constitutional amendments, adding that it would present a "vivid demonstration of the will of the people".
 He also reminisced that this would be the first Republican Referendum.

 Dmitry Fetisov, a Russian political scientist from Izvestia, suggested that Tokayev decided to hold a referendum to compete with neighbouring Uzbekistan for Western approval and that a direct vote by the citizens on amending the constitution would solve several problems in "changing the structure of clans in the republic".
 While other Kazakh political experts suggested that the reasoning for a referendum was due to Tokayev's distrust of the Parliament.

 Many political parties welcomed the decision to hold a Republican Referendum.
 Senator and chairman of the Auyl People's Democratic Patriotic Party Äli Bektaev described the move as a "right and just decision in terms of legal, political equality and even national security."
 Azat Peruashev, member of the Mazhilis and Ak Zhol Democratic Party chairman, assessed that a referendum is "the only right step in a situation where the initiated political reforms need to unite the citizens of the republic and enlist the support of not only the parliament, but also the entire people of the country."
 People's Party of Kazakhstan MP Erlan Smaiylov said that every Kazakh citizen would be "involved in historical changes towards real democratisation."
 Mazhilis chairman and newly elected leader of the ruling Amanat (formerly Nur Otan) party Erlan Qoşanov called Tokayev's suggestion a "historical decision that has been thoroughly analyzed", stressing the importance of the public taking part the referendum.